 Get a Second Opinion

 Finding the right location is about more than geography.
 Each land location has its own unique site considerations.
-This may include costs for clearing, grading, and other costs that can take a big bite out of your budget.
+This may include clearing, grading, and other expenses that can take a big bite out of your budget.
 Once you’ve found a location, ask your builder for a free site evaluation to help you create a realistic estimate of the costs involved.
 This will help you feel more confident in your land choice before you buy.

 Ask About the Builder’s Process